atsign-foundation/at_demos/CONTRIBUTING.md

 ## Following the changes

-The @ Foundation publishes libraries and widgets to [https://pub.dev/publishers/atsign.org/packages](https://pub.dev/publishers/atsign.org/packages).
+The Atsign Foundation publishes libraries and widgets to [https://pub.dev/publishers/atsign.org/packages](https://pub.dev/publishers/atsign.org/packages).
 Each of these libraries contains a tab called “Changelog” that shows various published versions and a short description of what changes that went in.